 This one is easy and the most important!
 We ought not to look at pornography for so many reasons.
 We must resolve to cut it out of our lives and perform without fail what we resolved.

 I like Franklins idea of a chart to keep himself accountable.
 His method was a bit complicated, where he would focus on one virtue each week but rate his behavior as it related to all the virtues.
-If you want to try out Franklins exact method, download it here and let us know how it goes!
+If you want to try out Franklin’s exact method, check it out here and let us know how it goes!

 However, I made a more simplified version which focuses on the five virtues outlined above.
 This chart starts on the first Sunday of July and goes through September.
 Simply mark your overall success with all five virtues in mind every day of the week.
 I’m thinking that a gold star (you know you want to buy that pack of foil star stickers) means “moral perfection,” or a job well done for that day, a silver means pretty freaking good, a green means so-so, and a red means you definitely need to be better.